ui-schema/ui-schema/packages/docs/src/content/docs/widgets/RichText.md

 - markdown syntax support to automatic transform markdown input into rich-text

 > ℹ️ as DraftJS seems to be abandoned / without active development, it is recommended to use the SlateJS integration
+>
+> ℹ️ as not compatible with immutable v4, this widget package is no longer maintained

 ```bash
 npm i --save @ui-schema/material-richtext draft-js draft-js-plugins-editor